TJT-Pro/TJT-Pro/README.md

 # TJT-Pro

 Hey.
 I'm TJT-Pro.
-Ex-medic, short-term trader, self-taught developer, and somewhere along the way, a math enthusiast who couldn't leave it alone.
+A medic, short-term trader, self-taught developer, and somewhere along the way, a math enthusiast who couldn't leave it alone.